Skip to content

 Specify a port for the instances.

-5. Repeat step 4 to create a second target group.
+5. To set up weighted target groups, you must create at least two target groups.
+Repeat step 4 to create a second target group.

 Create an Application Load Balancer

-1. On the navigation pane, under LOAD BALANCING, choose Load Balancers.
+1. In the navigation pane, under Load balancing, choose Load Balancers.

-3. For Select load balancer type, choose Application Load Balancer.
+3. For Select load balancer type, choose Application Load Balancer, then choose Create.

 For Target group, choose Existing Target.

-For Name, choose the first target group that you created.
+For Name, select the first target group that you created.

 Choose Next: Register Targets.